Devnest-Kink/prv-ble/README.md

 The Characteristic name describes the logical function of the Characteristic value.

 ##### `UUID`
-The 16-bit UUID-shorthand of the Characteristic expressed as hex characters
+The 128-bit or 16-bit shorthand UUID of the Characteristic expressed as hex characters.

 ##### `datastructure`
 An array of DataTypes, as described above.